enkidevs/curriculum/web/html/core-html-elements/style-element.md

 ![image-output](https://img.enkipro.com/1b62665911cc2168a8dc80e6084690ab.png)

-The code above colors **all** the paragraphs in color red, as you can see below:
+The code above colors **all** the paragraphs in color red, as you can see in the picture.

 ### `style` attribute